ddellacosta/cljs-core-async-chat/README.md

 ## Todos

+* Properly setup/teardown WebSocket connection.
+Kind of a lazy hack now.
 * Get core.async working with httpkit on the server side.
-* Flesh it out more to really take advantage of core.async.
+* See if I can take better advantage of core.async doing DOM manipulation, among other things...

 ## Running